mem48/geocompr/main.md

 Projections are often named based on a property they preserve: equal-area preserves area, azimuthal preserve direction, equidistant preserve distance, and conformal preserve local shape.

 There are three main groups of projection types - conic, cylindrical, and planar.
-In a conic projection the earth surface is projected onto a cone along a single line of tangency or two lines of tangency.
+In a conic projection the Earth surface is projected onto a cone along a single line of tangency or two lines of tangency.
 Distortions are minimized along the tangency lines and rise with the distance from those lines in this projection.
 Therefore, it is the best suited for maps of mid-latitude areas.
 A cylindrical projection maps the surface onto a cylinder.
-This projection also could be created by touching the earth's surface along a single line of tangency or two lines of tangency.
+This projection also could be created by touching the Earth's surface along a single line of tangency or two lines of tangency.
 Cylindrical projections are the most often used in mapping of the entire world.
 A planar projection projects data onto a flat surface touching the globe at a point or along a line of tangency.
 It is typically used in mapping polar regions.